OperationCode/front-end/CONTRIBUTING.md

 #### NodeJS

 There are many ways and guides to install NodeJS on Windows.
+We recommend using [nvm-windows](https://github.com/coreybutler/nvm-windows).

 The resources below are from Microsoft.
 - [NodeJS On Windows Guidelines](https://github.com/Microsoft/nodejs-guidelines)
 - [Configuring your Windows development environment for NodeJS](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#configuring-your-windows-development-environment)